arthurosipyan/JamaScript/README.md

 ## Additional Notes:

 - Image and Attachment imports are under development
+- ItemTypes may be different for each Company structure
 - While this was developed for the migration process from Blueprint to Jama, it can create new items as well